We didn't set out to build a startup.

 Our daughter, Ash, had just left mainstream education.
 We were suddenly "Home Educators," and frankly, we were drowning.
 We tried paper planners, complex spreadsheets, and just winging it.
 Nothing worked for our own neurodivergent brains.

-So, out of desperation, I opened my laptop and scripted the most basic Timetable we could update for Ash.
+So, out of desperation, I opened my laptop and scripted the most basic digital timetable we could update for Ash.
 That script grew into a database.
 That database saved our sanity.
 And now, we hope it can help you too.

 Meet the "Team"